bedita/docs/source/glossary.rst

     object
-        an object in BEdita is the atomic content of your project's data, it could be of different type like a document, an event, an images, video or another core type, or it could be a custom type defined specifically in your project
+        an object in BEdita is the atomic content of your project's data, it could be of different type like a document, an event, an images, video or another core type, or it could be a custom type defined specifically in your project.
+Have a look at :ref:`bedita-objects` for a detailed overview

     role
         a role in RBAC permission model (https://en.wikipedia.org/wiki/Role-based_access_control)